Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid

-In Fig.~\ref{fig:longstripJ2} (a) and (b), we show the spin correlation functions along $x$ and $y$ directions at $J_2=0.35$, 0.42 and 0.48 on $20\times 20$ with $J_{1y}=0.95$, which are in the AFM, QSL and VBS phases, respectively.
-We also show the spin correlation functions on long strips $L_y \times L_x$ with $L_y=4-12$ and $L_x=28$ at $(J_{1y},J_2)=(0.85,0.37)$ which is located in the QSL phase.
-The dimer correlations functions on $20\times 20$ using $(J_{1y},J_2)=(0.85,0.38)$ (in the QSL phase) are also shown in Fig.~\ref{fig:longstripJ2} (d).
-These results suggest the QSL phase is gapless with a power law behavior for both spin and dimer correlation functions.
-Note on $20\times 20$ lattice, the correlations along $x$ and $y$ directions are different, reflecting the anisotropy of $x$ and $y$ directions on finite size calculations.
+In Fig.~\ref{fig:longstripJ2} (a) and (b), we show the spin correlation functions along $x$ and $y$ directions at $J_2=0.35$, 0.42, and 0.48 on a $20\times 20$ matrix with $J_{1y}=0.95$; these $J_2$ are within the regions of AFM, QSL, and VBS phases, respectively.
+We also show the spin correlation functions on long strips $L_y \times L_x$ with $L_y=4-12$ and $L_x=28$ at $(J_{1y},J_2)=(0.85,0.37)$, which is located within the region of the QSL phase.
+The dimer correlation functions on a $20\times 20$ matrix for $(J_{1y},J_2)=(0.85,0.38)$ (in the region of the QSL phase) are shown in Fig.~\ref{fig:longstripJ2} (d).
+These results suggest that the QSL phase is gapless with a power law behavior for both spin and dimer correlation functions.
+Note that on the $20\times 20$ lattice, the correlations along $x$ and $y$ directions are different, reflecting the anisotropy of the $x$ and $y$ directions in the finite size calculations.
 Nevertheless, it is expected that the anisotropy in the QSL phase will recover in the infrared limit.
-Note that without loss of generality, here the used distance between the reference site and left edge is 1 lattice spacing for $20\times 20$ and $3$ lattice spacings for $12\times 28$.
-One can also choose other reference sites like with 2 or 4 lattice spacings distance and they also give power law decay behavior of correlation functions.
+Note that without loss of generality, the distance between the reference site and the left edge used here is one lattice spacing for the $20\times 20$ lattice and three lattice spacings for the $12\times 28$ lattice.
+One can also choose other reference sites, such as those having two or four lattice spacings between the reference site and the left edge, and they also show a power law decay behavior of correlation functions.

-\section{Extracting critical exponents}
+\section{3.
+Extracting critical exponents}

-Generally, accurately computing critical exponents is a very challenging task in numerical simulations.
-Here we have huge amounts of data with different $J_{1y}$, $J_2$ and size $L$, which makes it possible to extract meaningful critical exponents.
-Following Ref.~\cite{liuj1j2j3}, we use the standard formula to collectively fit the physical quantities from different sizes and different couplings for collapse:
+Generally speaking, the accurate computing of critical exponents is a challenging task in numerical simulations.
+Here, we have huge volumes of data with different $J_{1y}$, $J_2$, and size $L$, which makes it possible to extract meaningful critical exponents.
+Following Ref.~\cite{liuj1j2j3}, we use the standard formula to collectively fit the physical quantities from different lattice sizes and different couplings for data collapse: